OSPREY (Pandion haliaetus) – (See images below)

 The nests below from different locations are made on a platform that sits on top of a pole, a structure easy to build and that meets the needs of the bird.
 Those nests show a human origin to some of the materials used by the osprey to build the nest, aside from the natural materials such as branches and twigs.
 One can see shreds of garbage bags, electrical wires, and part of Christmas lights on one nest, fish netting on another, and some strapping on another nest.There have been instances of osprey young tangled in garbage materials in their own nests.

 NOTES: The osprey has the unique ability (with the owls) to reverse one of its front toes behind, giving it a better grip at their prey – slippery fish.
+Here’s an article showing an osprey carrying a shark carrying a fish.
 The osprey is the official bird of Nova Scotia.

 SIMILAR SPECIES: Bald Eagle, Red-tailed Hawk